niinamehtala/harjoitustyo/README.md

 # Break Room

 Break Room is a simple web application designed to offer users short, engaging activities during work breaks.
-It consists of three main sections: Historical Events on This Day, Rock paper scissors -game, and the Break Challenge.
-The purpose of the app is to provide a refreshing pause during the workday, combining fun games, interesting facts, and random challenges.
+It consists of three main sections: Historical Events on This Day, Rock paper scissors -game and the Break Challenge.
+The purpose of the app is to provide a refreshing pause during the workday, combining fun games, interesting facts, and health promoting challenges.

 ## Sections

 ### 1. Break Challenge

-This section is designed to encourage users to step away from the screen and complete a fun or healthy challenge.
+This section is designed to encourage users to complete a challenge that is good for physical or mental well-being.
 When the user clicks a button, a random challenge is selected from a predefined list.
 The challenges are simple tasks like:
 •	"Drink a glass of water"
 •	"Take a 5-minute walk"
 •	"Stretch for 3 minutes"